Nicole Neumann

-Nicole Neumann (born 31 October 1980, in Buenos Aires) is an Argentine model, businesswoman and television host.
+Nicole Neumann (born 31 October 1980) is an Argentine model, businesswoman, and television host.

 Biography

 After her birth Neumann moved with her family to Salzburg, Austria, her father's place of origin.
 When Neumann was 1 year old her parents divorced and she returned with mother Claudia to her native country where she had a half-sister named Geraldine Conti.
 Shortly after, they settled in Córdoba, Argentina.
 They later moved to Belgrano.

 Career

 Nicole Neumann first worked in a TV advertisement at the age of 4.
 She became a model at the age of 12, being the youngest model at the time.
-The press called her "Lolita", after the book by Vladimir Nabokov, and extended it to other young models that would follow.
-However, the term in Argentina is only used for mainstream young models, and not for child pornography like the term in English.
+Due to her young age Gente magazine labelled her "Lolita", after the book by Vladimir Nabokov, in a magazine cover published in 1992.
 She worked as a model for Pancho Dotto and Roberto Giordano, and internationally at Paris and Milan.
 She has worked for clothing brands such as Versace and Nina Ricci.
 She posed nude for the Gente magazine in 2001 with the model Pampita, saying that it benefited both of them.
 They both had several conflicts in later years.